Gordonby/ACS-K8S-Lab-L200/README.md

 # Azure Container Service - Kubernetes Lab.
 Level 200-250

-## WARNING
-This is currently a work in progress....
-Do not follow... yet :)

 ## Origin Story
 Forked from https://github.com/shanepeckham/UKTechDay---OSS-App-Modernisation which was a Level 400 version.
 This Level 200-300 lab works up the basics a little slower.